 Ibiza is famed for its tourism, night-life, music & Phoenician heritage.
 However, its footballing pedigree is at best questionable.
-Over the years, the island has played second fiddle to the larger Balearic Islands of Mallorca & Menorca when talk has turned to God’s own game.
+Over the years, the island has played second fiddle to Mallorca when talk has turned to God’s own game.

 The first stadium that SD Ibiza used was the Campo de Municipal Deportes, which stood between the Carrer Balears & Carrer Canarias in the district of Sa Bodega.
 It consisted of two open terraces on the east and west sides, and narrower terraces at the northern and southern ends.
 Changing facilities were housed at the southern end, next to tennis courts, which still stand next to the Parc de la Pau, which now covers the site of the former football ground.

 In 1991, the municipality opened the Estadi Can Misses to the west of the town, which was three parts impressive, one part barren wasteland.
 On opening, Can Misses was horseshoe-shaped enclosure that held 9,000 across three open terraces.
 The third side was left open.
 During the summer of 2002, the municipality refurbished Can Misses, by upgrading the artificial pitch and building a single tier stand on the west side that included changing & media facilities.
-The bank of blue & yellow seats tapered away to the north and south sides, whilst the central section was covered by a canvas sail-like cover, which was more handkerchief than roof.
-Unfortunately, it was a case of design over substance.
+The bank of blue & yellow seats tapered away to the north and south sides, whilst the central section was covered by a canvas sail-like cover.
+Unfortunately, it was a case of style over substance.
 In November 2012, high winds damaged the cover and it was not replaced until the start of the 2013-14 season.